-- Revenue Expenditure Budget Movements - Virements or budget transfers may not be made from 4.3.1 headings for Support Services or Capital Financing.
-Virement from Capital Charges may only be undertaken with the prior approval of the Section 151 Officer, irrespective of the value. - Virement or budget transfers from Employee allocations 4.3.2 may only be undertaken with the agreement of the source Service Manager, irrespective of the value. - 4.3.3 Virement or budget transfers from income will generally constitute a Supplementary Budget request. - All requests for virements or budget transfers must be 4.3.4 made using the proper control document.
+Revenue Expenditure - Budget Movements

+- 4.3.1 Virements or budget transfers may not be made from headings for Support Services or Capital Financing.
+Virement from Capital Charges may only be undertaken with the prior approval of the Section 151 Officer, irrespective of the value. - 4.3.2 Virement or budget transfers from Employee allocations may only be undertaken with the agreement of the source Service Manager, irrespective of the value. - 4.3.3 Virement or budget transfers from income will generally constitute a Supplementary Budget request. - 4.3.4 Requests for budget transfers must be made by email to a Service Accountant. - 4.3.5 All requests for virements must be made using the proper control document, which can include a report to Members.

-- 4.4 All proposals for virement shall be approved in line with the requirements outlined in 4.4.1 - 4.4.5. - Sums up to £25,000 vired between individual service 4.4.1 cost centres: requires the approval(s) of the Service Manager(s). - 4.4.2 Sums between £25,001 and £50,000: require the approval(s) of the Service Manager(s) in consultation with the relevant Executive Head and the Portfolio Holder(s) with responsibility for the Service(s) to/from which the virement is made.
+- 4.4 All proposals for virement shall be approved in line with the requirements outlined in 4.4.1 4.4.5. - 4.4.1 Sums up to £25,000 vired between individual service cost centres: requires the approval(s) of the Service Manager(s). - 4.4.2 Sums between £25,001 and £50,000: require the approval(s) of the Service Manager(s) in consultation with the relevant Executive Head and the Portfolio Holder(s) with responsibility for the Service(s) to/from which the virement is made.

-4.4.3 Sums between £50,001 and £240,000: require approval of the Cabinet.
-4.4.4 Sums over £240,000: require approval of the Council.
+4.4.3 Sums between £50,001 and £270,000: require approval of the Cabinet.
+4.4.4 Sums over £270,000: require approval of the Council.
 4.4.5 More than one request for virement to or from the same budget in the same financial year: sums must be aggregated to decide which of regulations 4.4.1 to 4.4.4 applies.
 4.5 Virement must not commit the Council to increased net expenditure in future years.
 Particular care is required if the virement is to an employee budget.
 4.5.1 Virement authorisation must identify whether the virement is for one year only or is ongoing.
 Ongoing requests that will lead to increasing expenditure in future years on a particular budget heading must identify the budget(s) for matching reductions for future years.
-Otherwise the request must be considered as a supplementary budget rather than a virement.
+Otherwise, the request must be considered as a supplementary budget rather than a virement.
 4.6 Virement between revenue and capital budgets is not generally permitted.
 Any exceptional proposals require the prior approval of the Section 151 Officer.